Wicked (2024 film): Home media and television

-Wicked was released on video on demand on December 31, 2024 in the United States.
-It was released on 4K Blu-ray, Blu-ray, and DVD on February 4, 2025 by Universal Pictures Home Entertainment.
+Wicked was released on video on demand on December 31, 2024, in the United States.
+It was released on 4K Blu-ray, Blu-ray, and DVD on February 4, 2025, by Universal Pictures Home Entertainment.
 Both the digital and physical releases contain the theatrical and sing-along versions, with bonus features such as extended and deleted scenes and behind-the-scenes featurettes.
-The film began streaming on Peacock on March 21, 2025.
+It began streaming on Peacock on March 21, 2025.
 Wicked made its broadcast television premiere on NBC on November 19, 2025, two days before Wicked: For Good was to be released in theaters.